 Stop Loss option being mandatory and preset for the bot, or not recommended.
 And that's not all!

-For highly experienced users and thirsty for knowledge beginners, we offer the selection of the most interesting providers on Marketplace
+For highly experienced users and thirsty for knowledge beginners, we offer the selection of the most interesting providers on the Marketplace

 Quickstart Bots - providers offering ready-to-use bot configurations;